View Dontae Reynolds's Obituary on Ohio.com and share memories

 |

-He was born October 24, 1977 and attended Akron Public Schools and was a graduate of Buchtel High School, class of 1996.
+He was born October 24, 1977, attended Akron Public Schools and was a graduate of Buchtel High School, class of 1996.
 He was a great "hands on" person, a fantastic self taught barber, a social person and took pride in his appearance.

 He was preceded in death by his mother, Charlene Barnes; grandparents, Charles and Clara Reynolds; uncle, Quincy (Jerry) Reynolds; and a cousin, Laneicha Brown.
 He leaves to forever cherish his memory, daddy's girls, Clara Reynolds, Kyrah Kibber, Kamari Reynolds and Damaris Reynolds; daddy's boys, Kyron Kibber and Grant Reynolds; grandchildren, Germany, Mister and Ryleigh; lifetime companion, Karis Kibber; brothers, Marvin Reynolds and Dion Barnes; nieces, nephews, cousins, other relatives and many dear friends who will miss him dearly.